npm/policies/privacy.md

 - announce new npm product offerings, service changes, and features

+- send you tips about how to better use free and paid services

+- send you messages about paid services you might want

 npm stores account data as long as the account stays open.
 When account data also appear in package data, npm stores that data as long as it stores the package.